Faitltd/geargrab/README.md

 # GearGrab

 GearGrab is a peer-to-peer marketplace for outdoor gear rentals.
-Find camping, hiking, skiing, and other outdoor equipment from local owners.
+It allows users to browse, search, and rent outdoor equipment like camping, hiking, skiing, and other gear from local owners.

 ## Features